GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 - "type": type of fish engine
 - "length": length of ship in meters
 - "tonnage": tonnage of ship in tons
-- "power": power of ship in HP
+- "power": power of ship in kW

 ### [sum_quartier.csv](sum_quartier.csv)
 Summary statistics by port on selected ships present in fleet at certain dates, with treatment status